 How to Write an Effective Product Description

-Dering Hall is in the process of updating its search functionality.
-The improvements will be complete in the coming weeks, so now is a great time to reveiw the descriptions of your products.
+When listing your products on Dering Hall, you want to make sure your descriptions are accurate and detailed for prospective buyers.
 The more thorough your product descriptions, the easier it is for your products to be found using the search feature on Dering Hall.

 Here are six tips to help you write more effective product descriptions: